jiaohehu/NPreview/DOC-diagram.md

   + rect - draw/fill a rectangle area
   + rect.parallelgram - draw/fill a parallelgram area

-    The `rect` command would draw/fill a rectangle area.
+    The `rect` instruction would draw/fill a rectangle area.
 The width of the area is provided by (rectw).
 The height of the rectangle is (recth).

     The default operation is to draw the outline of the rectangle.
 However, if